derlin/get-html/blog/Rendering-HTML_a-journey.md

 I have been aware of tools such as [selenium](https://www.selenium.dev/) or [puppeteer](https://github.com/puppeteer/puppeteer) (and its unofficial python port [pyppeteer](https://miyakogi.github.io/pyppeteer/reference.html)).
 However, they seemed kind of hard to work with, required a lot of setup and the learning curve was just too steep for me to even try.

-And then, I found [request-html](https://github.com/psf/requests-html).
+And then, I found [request-html](https://github.com/psf/requests-html), a library based on pyppeteer, which is supposed to do all the heavy-lifting for us.
 From their README, rendering a page and getting the content seemed as easy as:

 ```python
 from requests_html import HTMLSession